zivz/weatherapp_codelab/codelab.md

 ## Creating Current Weather - General Info Stackview

-As specified in `Weather App - UI Overview`, the `Current Weather` UI view will be consisted of two views.
+As specified in [Weather App - UI Overview](#weather-app-ui-overview), the `Current Weather` UI view will be consisted of two views.
 Those views are marked in the image below in <font color="red">red</font>, and <font color="green">green</font>.
 The red view refers to the `General Info View`, while the green view refers to the `Weather Description View`.